Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 Where does the FDA's February 3, 2026 guidance fit relative to 524B?

-The statute sets the requirements; the guidance tells you what artifacts satisfy them.
-The February 3, 2026 final premarket cybersecurity guidance is the binding operational interpretation.
+The statute is binding and sets the requirements; the guidance is nonbinding but is the operative interpretation the FDA applies when reviewing a submission.
+The February 3, 2026 final premarket cybersecurity guidance tells you what artifacts satisfy each subsection.
 Submissions are built against the guidance and traced back to the statute subsection.
 Citing the statute without the guidance, or the guidance without the statute, both leave gaps a reviewer will flag.

 Does 524B apply to a 510(k) for a device that has no network interface?